FrankN88/quiz-game/TESTING.md

            </details>

     10. Find the social media links so that I can join and interact with others in the community.
-        1. ink and contact in the footer.
+        1. Link and contact in the footer.
            <details><summary>Evidence</summary>
            <img src="assets/images/testing_images/ux_stories/footer.png">
            </details>